johnnydoer/johnnydoer.github.io/pages/about.md

 # **About Me**

-Hi I am **{{ site.author.name }}** :wave:, a passionate developer who is fascinated by cyber security, automation, devops and networking.
+Hi I am **{{ site.author.name }}** :wave:, a passionate engineer who is fascinated by cyber security, automation, devops and networking.
 I love to tackle complex problems and master new skills.
 When I’m not coding or hacking, I like to jam on my guitar 🎸, binge anime 🍿 and read books 📚.
 I’m always up for new challenges and opportunities to grow.
 Nice to meet you! 😊

 <div class="row">